 Once the beans are received for Foods Alive, they go through a winnower, where the shell is removed and we are left with the nibs.
 The nibs are then put into a mill, where they are broken down even more.
 During the winnowing and milling process, the temperature reaches around 80 °F. Then once the ingredients (Organic Coconut Sugar & Organic Cacao Butter) are added, they are blended in a mixer (around 80°F).
 After the blending process, it’s then placed in a mill (around 105 °-110°F) where the mixture is crushed until it turns from a pasty mix into a smooth rich chocolate.
 Then the chocolate is placed in a tempering unit.
 The tempering process raises the temperature of the chocolate to 113°F, then lowers it to 82°F and then raises it again to 87°F. This allows the chocolate to keep a solid state instead of it being soft.
 Once this is finished, the chocolate is ready to go through a depositor to provide tasty drops of Organic Raw Chocolate and then they are packaged into bags with love.

-Be the first to learn about monthly discounts on REAL health food!
+You'll be the first to learn about new items and monthly discounts on REAL health food!